Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Introduction

 Theorems~\ref{thm:erg_charac_intro} and ~\ref{thm:erg_part_intro} follow from Theorem~4.1 of \cite{wang:roy:stoev:2013} and Theorem~\ref{thm:cntrl_n_erg_decomp} below with the help of various facets of ergodic decomposition as given in Theorem~\ref{thm:erg_comp}.
 From the two starkly contrasting situations in these two theorems, we can infer that roughly speaking, presence of more $II_1$ factors in the central decomposition of a {\emph{Rosi\'{n}ski group measure space construction} (i.e., group measure space construction corresponding to a nonsingular action arising in a Rosi\'{n}ski representation) is an indication of weaker ergodicity and hence stronger dependence for stationary \sas random fields indexed by $\mathbb{Z}^d$; see Remark~\ref{remark:LRD} below.
 In other words, we are carrying forward a program of \cite{samorodnitsky:2004a} (of linking long range dependence for such a field with ergodic theoretic properties of the underlying action) to the realm of operator algebra.

-Additionally, it transpires from Theorems~\ref{thm:erg_charac_intro} and \ref{thm:erg_part_intro} that under our assumptions, even a Rosi\'{n}ski group measure space construction carries full information about ergodicity (also about the complete absence of it) for a stationary \sas random field.
-In other words, if two stationary \sas random fields indexed by $\mathbb{Z}^d$ (not necessarily with same $d$) have isomorphic Rosi\'{n}ski group measure space constructions (this is possible with different $d$'s because of \cite{connes:feldman:weiss:1981}), then one of them is ergodic (fully non-ergodic, resp.) if and only if the other one is so.
+Additionally, it transpires from Theorems~\ref{thm:erg_charac_intro} and \ref{thm:erg_part_intro} that under our assumptions, even a Rosi\'{n}ski group measure space construction carries full information about ergodicity (resp., about the complete absence of it) for a stationary \sas random field.
+In other words, if two stationary \sas random fields indexed by $\mathbb{Z}^{d_1}$ and $\mathbb{Z}^{d_2}$ have isomorphic Rosi\'{n}ski group measure space constructions (possibly with $d_1 \neq d_2$ because of \cite{connes:feldman:weiss:1981}), then one of them is ergodic (fully non-ergodic, resp.) if and only if the other one is so.

 Inspired by the discussions in the previous paragraph and the recent progress on $W^\ast$-superrigidity (a term coined by Sorin Popa; see, for instance, the survey paper of \cite{ioana:2018} and the references therein) of an action, we ask the following questions.